 Audit and assurance

-The Natural Resources Commission Act 2003 requires the Natural Resources Commission (the Commission) to undertake audits of plans and other natural resource management issues, as required by the Minister.
+The Natural Resources Commission Act 2003 requires the Commission to undertake audits of plans and other natural resource management issues, as required by the Minister.

 The Commission's audits deliver accountability of service delivery, drive improved performance, and engender community and investor confidence in the audited organisation's activities.